Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 27.03.16  Parallel loading of modules with resourceloader.
+Modification with injected definitions for style sheets.
+Version 1.5.6_0 [B551+27.03.2016].

 - 26.03.16  Fixed line deletion issue in case there were syntaxhighlight- block on page and view was toggled between wysiwyg-wikitext multiple times.
 Version 1.5.6_0 [B551++26.03.2016].

 - 26.03.16  Use resourceloader also with CKeditor: variable CKEDITOR_BASEPATH (javascript) fixed problems at start, variable $wgCKEditor_BASEPATH of LocalSettings.php can be used to change default path ('extensions/WYSIWYG/ckeditor/').
 Removed functions InitializeScripts and ToggleScript because code has been earlier moved into ext.wysiwyg.func.js and ext.wysiwyg.init.js files.
 Changed start mode of editor to read-only.
 Source- button and toggle- link: show text "page is loading..." on editor area.
 Version 1.5.6_0 [B551+26.03.2016].